ShrineFox/Persona-5-Mod-Menu/README.md

-# Attention
+# ATTENTION PC/SWITCH USERS
+**No update for PC/Switch has been released just yet!!**
+You can expect a new release as soon as bugs have been sufficiently fixed ([track progress here](https://trello.com/c/On4NnqmQ/54-persona-5r-mod-menu-update).)
-This repository has very recently (November 2022) been restructured in response to Persona 5 Royal coming to PC and Switch.
-These changes make it easier to maintain the PS3 and PS4 versions of the menu while keeing all changes in sync with the new ports.
+This repository has very recently been restructured.
+These changes make it easier to maintain the PS3 and PS4 versions of the menu while keeing all changes in sync with the new PC/Switch ports.
-**No update has been released just yet**, but you can expect a new release as soon as bugs have been sufficiently fixed ([track progress here](https://trello.com/c/On4NnqmQ/54-persona-5r-mod-menu-update).)
+Thank you for your patience.

 # Persona 5 (Royal) Mod Menu
 **Custom scripts for P5 & P5R that replace the square button function with a fully featured trainer**